-Housing Is A Human Right releases today a special report about California State Sen. Scott Wiener’s troubling financial connections to the real estate industry.
-It reveals that Wiener — who aggressively pushes a controversial “trickle-down” housing agenda that activists say fuels gentrification and displacement — has long relied on vast amounts of campaign cash from luxury-housing developers and other real estate insiders to win elections and stay in power.
+Housing Is A Human Right has released today a special report about California State Sen. Scott Wiener’s troubling financial connections to the real estate industry.
+It reveals that Wiener — who aggressively pushes a controversial “trickle-down” housing agenda that fuels gentrification — has long relied on vast amounts of campaign cash from developers and other real estate insiders to win elections and stay in power.
 His most recent bill, SB 50, can generate billions for his political patrons.

 Part I: “Wiener Owned By Big Real Estate”